sjmxschm/sjmxschm.github.io/_pages/about.md

 ---

-I am a German-American graduate student studying engineering cybernetics at the [University of Stuttgart](https://www.uni-stuttgart.de/en/) and just graduated with a master's in engineering science and mechanics from the [Georgia Institute of Technology](https://www.gatech.edu/).
+I am a German-American graduate student studying engineering cybernetics at the [University of Stuttgart](https://www.uni-stuttgart.de/en/) and just graduated with a master's in engineering science and mechanics from the [Georgia Institute of Technology](https://www.gatech.edu/) in the spring of 2022.

+I consider myself as a roboticist, combining an expansive background in machine learning, deep learning, and computer vision with strong roots in applied math and engineering (e.g. (nonlinear-)mechanics and advanced control).
+I develop intelligent systems and interacting agents that perceive and learn from data to make intelligent decisions about how to manipulate their environment to make people's life easier and safer.
+My unique background from two master's programs and studying in three different countries expedited me to understand various approaches to the same problem.
+It enables me to creatively solve problems that arise from these highly complex tasks, and I work as a knowledge broker to succeed even with the greatest challenges.

 This year, I did an exchange semester studying information engineering at the University of Padua in Italy, which gave me the opportunity to dive into the fascinating world of natural language processing while connecting with another European culture.